arturochian/datascience-2015/lessons/04_linear_logistic_regression/README.md

 - Input variables are not highly correlated
 - How do we measure correlation?

 ## What are some things to look out for?
+- Always graph the data.
+Here is a [basic tutorial on plotting](http://matplotlib.org/users/pyplot_tutorial.html) with `matplotlib`.
+- See how linear regression fails for the Anscombe Quartet.

 ## How do I know it's working
+- R<sup>2</sup>

 ## Show me the code
 ## Useful parts of `statsmodel' library
 ## Advanced techniques